MattiaSaggin/datacamp/Exploring the Evolution of Lego (Unguided)/README.md

 Although Star Wars was critical to the survival of the brand, Lego has since introduced a wide variety of licensed sets over subsequent years.
 Two questions are as follows:

 1. What percentage of all licensed sets ever released were Star Wars themed?
-Save your answer as a variable the_force in the form of an integer (e.g. 25).
+Save your answer as a variable (called "the_force") in the form of an integer (e.g. 25).
 2. In which year was Star Wars not the most popular licensed theme (in terms of number of sets released that year)?
-   Save your answer as a variable new_era in the form of an integer (e.g. 2012).
+   Save your answer as a variable (called "new_era") in the form of an integer (e.g. 2012).

 Datasets description: